jo/couchdb-best-practices/README.md

 # CouchDB Best Practices
 Collect best practices around the CouchDB universe.

+**:warning: Currently this document is in a structure less collection mode, sort of append only.**

 ## Document Modeling to Avoid Conflicts
 At the moment of writing, most of our data documents are modeled as ‘one big document’.
 This is not according to CouchDB best practice. *Split data into many